-- The organization must be a non-profit religious, charitable, social service, or similar organization; - The organization must have federal tax-exempt status; - The organization must provide immigration legal services primarily to lowincome or indigent clients within the U.S.; - The organization must have access to adequate knowledge, information, and experience in immigration law and procedure; - The organization must maintain at least one accredited representative on staff; and
+- The organization must be a non-profit religious, charitable, social service, or similar organization; - The organization must have federal tax-exempt status; - The organization must provide immigration legal services primarily to low-income or indigent clients within the U.S.; - The organization must have access to adequate knowledge, information, and experience in immigration law and procedure; - The organization must maintain at least one accredited representative on staff; and - The organization must designate an authorized officer to act on its behalf.

-• The organization must designate an authorized officer to act on its behalf.
+An application for renewal of agency recognition must include:

-An application for first-time renewal of agency recognition for an organization that was already recognized when the new rule took effect must include:
+- Form EOIR-31 (Request for New Recognition, Renewal of Recognition, or Extension of Recognition of a Non-Profit Religious, Charitable, Social Service, or Similar Organization; January 2017 version) pay particular attention to Part 10 - Updated information on any unreported changes since the last recognition date that impact eligibility, such as organizational chart, staff qualifications, technical legal support arrangement, law library resources, etc. - Immigration legal services budget for current year and past year (may be fiscal year or calendar year budget) - Annual summary of legal services performed each year for the time period beginning with the date of the last grant of recognition until the time of renewal, including: 1) total number of clients served; 2) clients served free of cost; 3) general description of immigration legal services and immigration-related services provided; 4) statement whether services were provided for free or for a fee; 5) description of fee waiver/reduction policies; and 6) list of offices or locations where services were provided

-- Form EOIR-31 (Request for New Recognition, Renewal of Recognition, or Extension of Recognition of a Non-Profit Religious, Charitable, Social Service, or Similar Organization; January 2017 version) pay particular attention to Part 10 - Updated information on any unreported changes since the last recognition date that impact eligibility, such as organizational chart, staff qualifications, technical legal support arrangement, law library resources, etc. - Immigration legal services budget for current year and past year (may be fiscal year or calendar year budget) - Annual summary of legal services performed each year for the period of January 2017 to the time of renewal, including: 1) total number of clients served; 2) clients served free of cost; 3) general description of immigration legal services and immigration-related services provided; 4) statement whether services were provided for free or for a fee; 5) description of fee waiver/reduction policies; and 6) list of offices or locations where services were provided - Fee schedules used for immigration legal services from the period of January 2017 to the time of renewal, for each office or location where services were provided - At least one application for staff accreditation, if the organization does not have any accredited representatives on staff (unless the organization has been placed on inactive status and OLAP has granted additional time to hire and train a new staff person to be accredited)
+- Fee schedules used for immigration legal services from the date of the last grant of recognition to the time of renewal, for each office or location where services were provided - At least one application for staff accreditation, if the organization does not have any accredited representatives on staff (unless the organization has been placed on inactive status and OLAP has granted additional time to hire and train a new staff person to be accredited)